All Episodes

 The idea of building a convention center or a rebate is going to stimulate the economy.

-Well, heck, if if as you say, if twelve hundred's good, make it twelve grand.
+Well, heck, as you say, if $1,200 is good, make it $12,000.

 And people see the fallacy of that, unless, of course, you're a Democrat.

-It it simply doesn't happen.
+It simply doesn't happen.

-All you do is shift spending from quite frankly, spending on production, capital investment.
+All you do is shift spending from, quite frankly, spending on production capital investment.

-You know, people don't stuff money in their mattresses anymore.
+People don't stuff money in their mattresses anymore.

-If the government taxes or if they borrow money in order to cut rebate checks or to create a welfare state to get people to prime the pump and spend more money, and somehow that's going to stimulate the economy.
+If the government taxes or if they borrow money in order to cut rebate checks or to create a welfare state to get people to prime the pump and spend more money, and somehow that's going to stimulate the economy, that money comes from you.

 What you would have done with the money is you would have put it in an investment.

-A bank would have loaned it back out, and that money would have been spent on a business building this business, creating jobs.
+A bank would have loaned it back out, and that money would have been spent on a business, building this business, creating jobs.

 Now, which type of spending is preferable?